ISP2018/tictactoe-start/README.md

 The fxml file doesn't contain the game board.
 It contains a Pane with fx:id `centerPane`.
-The controller dynamically adds the board (a GridPane object) to the pane.
+The controller dynamically adds the board (a GridPane object) to the centerPane.
-This is so that (a) we can change the size of the board, (b) the controller and model (TicTacToeGame) have a reference to the board so they can add and remove pieces.
+This is so that (a) we can change the size of the board, (b) the controller and model (TicTacToeGame) have a reference to the board so they can add and remove pieces, and add a mouse event listener.

 ## Exercises (Revised 17 August)

 **Revised 17 Aug 2018** I reordered and clarified the assignment.
 The ISP2018 class **is not required** to follow these instructions, but some parts may be helpful.

 Do the following exercises in the order shown.
-When done, push all your work including all branches to Github.
+When done, push all your work including all branches and tags to Github.

 ### 1. Create a Development (`dev`) Branch

 We don't want to work directly on "master", so create a `dev` branch and do your work there.
 Use `git branch dev` and then `git checkout`.

 * There is _one_ git command that does both actions.
 What is it?

 ### 2. Code Review

 Review the code in the TicTacToeGame class.
-Since code review takes time, just do this one class.
-Code reviews should have a goal and a checklist of what to look for (item 1).
+Since code review takes time, just review this one class.
+Code reviews should have a goal and checklist of what to look for (item 1).

 Try to find 3 issues.

 1. Review the entire code.
 Look the following kinds of defects:
-   * Missing or incomplete class Javadoc.
+   [ ] Missing or incomplete class Javadoc.
 (Ignore method Javadoc.)
-   * Magic Numbers: using numbers for important values instead of a variable or named constant
-   * Repetitive code or logic: is same code or logic repeated?
+   [ ] Magic Numbers: using numbers for important values instead of a variable or named constant [ ] Repetitive code or logic: is same code or logic repeated?
-   * Logic errors: the most important!
+   [ ] Logic errors.
 A logic error is code that performs incorrect logic.
 These can be hard to find when reviewing someone else's code.
 2. For each defect, create an issue in your Github repo for the assignment, and give it a descriptive name.
    * If the issue is connected to specific lines of code, include a reference to the line numbers (demo how to in class).
 You can also create issues by clicking to the left of a line of code on Github.

-### 3. Fix and Close the Issues Using Commit Messages
+### 3. Fix the Issues.
+Close the Issues Using Commit Messages

 1. Working on the `dev` branch, fix the issues you found.
 2. Test the code.
-   * For issues like Javadoc and bad coding, you'll need to review the code to verify its correct.
+   * For issues like Javadoc and bad coding, you should review the code to verify its correct.
 For Javadoc, you can look at the Javadoc inside your IDE (does it look good?).
    * For other issues, test by running and playing the game.
 You should test 3 cases: X wins, O wins, Draw.
 Be creative.
 3. When fixed, commit the code and close issues using [keywords in commit messages](https://help.github.com/articles/closing-issues-using-keywords/).
    For example: `git commit -m "This closes #2"`.
 When you push code to Github it will close issue 2.
 See [list of keywords](https://help.github.com/articles/closing-issues-using-keywords/) that Github recognizes.
+4. Push the `dev` branch to Github.

 ### 4. Merge `dev` into `master` and push updates